imwally/hashma/README.md

 hashma is a tiny utility that helps with checking the authenticity of files downloaded from the internet.
-The usual routine when downloading an OS image from the internet is to also download another file that contains a list of the checksums, also know as hashes.
+The usual routine when downloading an OS image from the internet is to also download another file that contains a list of checksums.
 Running a hashing algorithm against the image file will return a string of characters, or a checksum, which should match the one of the checksums found in the list.

 ## Usage